amyDing629/CSC207-Project/phase2/README.md

 ### 3 - Creating new admins
 - The admins can create other admin accounts in the system.

+### 4 - Agree/decline item adding request from ClientUsers
+- The admins can agree/decline item adding request from ClientUsers (in Inventory)

 ## Terms in the Program

 ### User Account Statuses